lemmingDev/ESP32-BLE-Gamepad/README.md

 }
 ```
 By default, reports are sent on every button press/release or axis/slider/hat/simulation movement, however this can be disabled, and then you manually call sendReport on the gamepad instance as shown in the IndividualAxes.ino example.

+VID and PID values can be set.
+See TestAll.ino for example.

 There is also Bluetooth specific information that you can use (optional):